IncentroNext/lee-key-services/README.md

 you are the last bastion of hope.
 At least until the devs get back from lunch.

+## Rules

+The goal of the games is to score as little points as possible via the Attacker Portal without disrupting normal functions.

+* All normal process flows should remain functional:
+    * creating new orders
+    * creating payments for orders
+* Each service has its own service account, these have been already created.
+* The service accounts already have (poorly selected) permissions.
+* You can only work by adding and removing permissions, by any means: the web console, command line (gcloud) or (REST) APIs.
+* You may (or need) not create (or reassign) service accounts.
+* You may (or need) not redeploy services.
+* You should not inspect the code - this decreases learning potential.
+* You may not alter code.

 ## Setup

 ### Pre-requisites